 L.E.
 Modesitt, Jr., is one of science fiction and fantasy’s bestselling and most prolific authors.
 Since signing his first contract with Tor in 1983, he has written over 60 novels, moving between science fiction and fantasy, 18-book epics and standalones.
 The fantasy worlds he dreams up tackle issues of balance between order and chaos, harmony with nature, and the sociopolitical ramifications of magic-users on society and culture.
 What’s more, each series features a different, detailed magical system and painstakingly constructed millennia-long timeline of its history.
 Modesitt also likes to jump back and forth by generations or even centuries within his series, strengthening the fibers of those fictional histories with new stories.

-His latest novel, The Mongrel Mage, starts a new story arc in his long-running Saga of Recluce series—if you’re itching to learn more about the world of Recluce, or Modesitt’s other fantasy universes, read on!
+His latest novel, Outcasts of Order, is the 20th book in the long-running Saga of Recluce series—if you’re itching to learn more about the world of Recluce, or Modesitt’s other fantasy universes, read on!

 The Saga of Recluce